Review this Speaker Guide to better understand our guidelines and expectations for becoming a Speaker or Chalk Talk Co-Facilitator.

 We also welcome speakers to invite audiences to learn more by getting involved with the FinOps Foundation, whether it’s joining a Slack channel to discuss a topic, signing up for a Working Group or Special Interest Group, seeking certification in a given topic, or checking out other related content.

 Keynotes and Breakout Sessions at FinOps X are recorded and uploaded to our community YouTube Channel after each FinOps X conference.
+Chalk Talks are not recorded.